Top Things Do in Bucharest [2025 Update]

 Therme is located outside of Bucharest, a few kms away from Otopeni, so you will definitely need a car to take you there.

-The best deal is, in my opinion, this deal which gives you Pickup & drop-off by van, as well as a “skip the line” ticket to Therme Bucharest.
-I wasn’t aware of this when my wife took me there, but this is the service we’ll get next time we go (because it HAS to be a next time, it was that good!)
+The best option is to get this deal which gives you Pickup & drop-off by van, as well as a “skip the line” ticket to Therme Bucharest.

 18. Day Trip to Peles Castle & Dracula’s Castle